Deoxycytidine nucleoside analogue

 | Use in Initial vs Subsequent Therapy|

-Adult and adolescent treatment guidelines of the U.S. Department of Health and Human Services designate abacavir + lamivudine as an "alternative" dual-nucleoside backbone for initial combination therapy, and zidovudine + lamivudine as an "acceptable" dual-nucleoside option.
+Adult and adolescent treatment guidelines of the U.S. Department of Health and Human Services designate the combination of dolutegravir + abacavir + lamivudine as a "recommended" regimen for initial therapy, and other lamivudine-containing regimens among "alternative" options.
 The guidelines also state that lamivudine may be used in place of emtricitabine and vice versa.

 In initial therapy, many antiretroviral combinations containing lamivudine and a second nucleoside analogue plus an active agent from another class have been found to be effective at suppressing HIV viral load and increasing CD4 cell counts, and delaying clinical progression of HIV disease.

 Several triple-nucleoside analogue combinations containing lamivudine have been shown to have high rates of virologic failure in previously untreated individuals.(2,3,4,5) The reasons for poor virologic response to those combinations are not fully known; those regimens should be avoided.

 Lamivudine has an important role in subsequent therapy, even in situations in which resistance to lamivudine has developed.
 Despite the presence of the signature lamivudine (or emtricitabine) resistance mutation, at reverse transcriptase codon 184, lamivudine may have a suppressive effect on HIV replication and may increase susceptibility to certain other nucleoside analogues (eg, tenofovir, zidovudine).(6,7)

 Resistance to lamivudine develops rapidly in the setting of suboptimal adherence.
 It is therefore essential to assess patient motivation and discuss possible side effects and strategies for their management before any regimen containing lamivudine is initiated.